 Refer to the current credit class schedule or caspercollege.edu for refund information.
-A students drop or withdrawal form must be received by the applicable deadline to receive a refund or adjustment.
+Students Drop or Withdrawal form must be received by the applicable deadline to receive a refund or adjustment.
 The refund deadline for courses scheduled for less than a full semester is prorated to the percentage of the semester the course meets.
 Check with AFM for the refund percentage.
 See "Complete Withdrawals" for required procedures and definitions of official withdrawal date.

 AFM will calculate refunds following the end of the refund period.
 They will mail refund checks to the student or credit the credit card account for payments made by credit card.
-Students requesting an exception to the refund policy must submit a petition to the vice president for student services.
-Petition forms are available in the Walter H. Nolte Gateway Center, third floor, or call 307-268-2323.
+Students requesting an exception to the refund policy must submit a petition to the Vice President for Student Services.
+Petition forms are available in the Nolte Gateway Center, third floor, or call 307-268-2323.